My fitness clients are often skeptical when I tell them that they only need a pair of dumbbells to complete leg-day exercises.

 How Do You Build Leg Strength With Dumbbells?

 Dumbbells aren't just for arm day; they're key for leg strength too.
 You can beef up your lower body with lunges, squats, and deadlifts, using dumbbells to add that extra oomph.

 They're perfect for a range of leg muscles, from the quads to the calves.

 1. Dumbbell Lunges

-In addition, the stabilizer muscles of the back and legs are also challenged when performing the dumbbell lunge .
+In addition, according to University of Toronto research, the stabilizer muscles of the back and legs are also challenged when performing the dumbbell lunge .